Ingridsaeters/Ciliate-niche-evolution/README.md

 - Check if metaPR2 has greater ciliate diversity. *Mahwash* (If yes, switch to metaPR2??).

 ### Notes/Ideas/etc
 - Maybe exclude climate measurements outside 2-3 standard deviations as they could be due to "windblown" ciliates.
+- A lot more animal and plant observations per species compared to us.
+Is it comparable???